-In this subsection we will use the tools developed in the previous one to investigate the dimension of $p$-Bergman spaces of Hartogs' domains $D_{\phi}(G)$ over $G \subset \mathbb{C}^M$ of the form
+In this subsection we will use the tools developed in the previous one to investigate the dimension of $p$-Bergman spaces of Hartogs domains $D_{\phi}(G)$ over $G \subset \mathbb{C}^M$ of the form

-where $\|.\|$ is the maximum norm on $\mathbb{C}^N$.
-It is well-known that the pseudoconvexity is $D_{\phi}(G)$ follows from the plurisubharmonicity of $\phi$ and the pseudoconvexity of $G$.
-Precisely, we are interested in investigating whether the dichotomy of Wiegerinck's conjecture holds as we vary $1 \leq p < 2$.
-First, we will prove an analogous result to \cite[Theorem 2.16]{chakrabarti2024projections} for the Hartogs domain.
+where $\|.\|$ is the \textbf{euclidean norm} on $\mathbb{C}^N$.
+It is well-known that the pseudoconvexity of $D_{\phi}(G)$ follows from the plurisubharmonicity of $\phi$ and the pseudoconvexity of $G$.
+Precisely, we are interested in investigating whether the dichotomy of dimensions in Wiegerinck's conjecture holds as we vary $1 \leq p < 2$.
+First, we will prove a result analogous to \cite[Theorem 2.16]{chakrabarti2024projections} for Hartogs domains.

 \bp Suppose that $F(z,w)$ is a holomorphic function on $D_\phi(G)$, then $F$ can be written as a power series in the second variable $w$ i.e.

 where $\N_0$ is $\mathbb{N} \cup \{0\}$.
 Further for $p\in [1,\infty)$, if $F\in A^p(D_\phi(G))$, then for each $\a$, $f_\a(z)w^\alpha \in A^p(D_\phi(G)).$ \ep \bpf For a fixed $z\in G$ , $g_z(w):=F(z, w) $ is a holomorphic function in the ball $B(0, e^{-\phi(z)}) \subset \C^N$.
 Therefore $g_{z}(w)$ has a power series expansion in $B(0, e^{-\phi(z)}) $: